danomatika/ofxAppUtils/README.markdown

 * ofxParticleSystem: an auto manager for ofxParticles
 * ofxBitmapString: a stream interface for ofDrawBitmapString

-All ofBaseApp callbacks are handled down to the scene level.
+All ofBaseApp & ofxiPhoneApp callbacks are handled down to the scene level.

 Installation
 ------------

-To use ofxAppUtils, first you need to download and install Open Frameworks. ofxAppUtils is currently developed against the latest version of Open Frameworks on github (007).
+To use ofxAppUtils, first you need to download and install Open Frameworks. ofxAppUtils is currently developed against the latest stable version of Open Frameworks on github.

 To get a copy of the repository you can download the source from [http://github.com/danomatika/ofxAppUtils/zipball/master](http://github.com/danomatika/ofxAppUtils/zipball/master) or, alternatively, you can use git clone:
 <pre>